matrix-org/synapse/docs/log_contexts.md

 -   The logcontext is set
 -   `do_request_handling` is called, and returns an awaitable
--   `handle_request` yields the deferred
+-   `handle_request` awaits the awaitable
--   The `async` syntax on `handle_request` returns an awaitable
+-   Execution of `handle_request` is suspended

 So we have stopped processing the request (and will probably go on to start processing the next), without clearing the logcontext.

-To circumvent this problem, synapse code assumes that, wherever you have a deferred, you will want to yield on it.
-To that end, whereever functions return a deferred, we adopt the following conventions:
+To circumvent this problem, synapse code assumes that, wherever you have an awaitable, you will want to `await` it.
+To that end, whereever functions return awaitables, we adopt the following conventions:

 **Rules for functions returning awaitables:**